Loopli Rebrand with Wedge

 Sampling Colours from Tools

 The colour palette came from the real world, literally.
 I sampled from the tools tradies use every day: battery grips, drill casings, chargers.
 The core green?
 That’s "Go".
 Teal and yellow bring energy.
 Black, grey, and steel tones provide balance.
 A brand that’s grounded and industrial but with clarity and punch.
-A brand you’d trust to deliver, not just promise.
+A brand you can trust to deliver.

-We built the visual direction with strong contrasts in mind — black backgrounds, white type, punchy caps for key messages.
+We built the visual direction with strong contrasting elements, black backgrounds, white type, punchy caps for key messages.
 It’s styled, but it’s not trying too hard.
 Just like the work Loopli does.

 The font pairing is DM Sans, reliable and versatile, especially for longer-form reading on screen.
 The logo variants include stacked, square, and wide formats for multiple use cases, from digital to print, signage to socials.